Georgian grapes

 Kakhuri Mtsvane

-Kakhuri Mtsvane is an aromatic white grape from Kakheti, producing fresh, fragrant wines.
-It is often blended with Rkatsiteli but shines beautifully on its own.
+Kakhuri Mtsvane is an aromatic white grape from Kakheti, known for its fresh, fragrant wines.
+Often blended with Rkatsiteli, it also shines beautifully on its own.

 Learn more